A diffeomorphism invariant family of metric-affine actions for loop cosmologies: Background evolution equivalence

 \section{Background evolution equivalence}

-In this section we will establish the conditions under which the background evolution dictated by the effective theory is physically equivalent to the one described by the corresponding loop cosmological model by focusing in the relevant physical observables.
-To that end, we will first describe background evolution in both, the loop cosmology and the explicitly covariant pictures, and then discuss the conditions for their equivalence.
+In this section we will establish the conditions under which the evolution dictated by the effective theory is physically equivalent to the one described by the corresponding loop cosmological model by focusing in the relevant physical observables.
+To that end, we will first provide ingredients to describe evolution in both frameworks, the loop cosmology and the explicitly covariant, and then discuss the conditions for their equivalence.